haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 (It may give a warning that this is not authored by Google, because it is pulling code from GitHub - you can ignore it).

-This will automatically install, configure and run AlphaFold for you - leave this window open.
+This will automatically install, configure and run AlphaFold2 for you - leave this window open.
 After the prediction complete you will be asked to download a zip-archive with the results (if you configured it to use Google Drive, a result archive will be automatically saved to your Google Drive).

 <br>